-Light Therapy Lamps will be available for use in all Idea Exchange locations starting September 18, 2017.
+Light Therapy Lamps are available for use in all Idea Exchange locations.

 WHAT IS SAD?

 Seasonal Affective Disorder (SAD) is a type of depression that is related to changes in the seasons.
 It occurs in the late fall and continues through the winter, when sunshine levels are at their lowest during the year.
 Symptoms can include:

 - Problems getting along with other people

 - Heavy, "leaden" feeling in the arms or legs

 - Appetite changes, especially a craving for foods high in carbohydrates